StarRocks/starrocks/docs/unloading/Spark_connector.md

-# Use Spark connector to read data from StarRocks
+# Read data from StarRocks using Spark connector

 StarRocks provides a self-developed connector named StarRocks Connector for Apache Spark™ (Spark connector for short) to help you read data from a StarRocks table by using Spark.
 You can use Spark for complex processing and machine learning on the data you have read from StarRocks.